BenWestgate/bails-wallet/docs/codex_qr/README.md

 # "Standard" `Codex32 QR` Specification
-We take the alphanumeric characters of the codex32 string, convert to UPPERCASE and only for 48 character strings, truncate the last character.
+We take the alphanumeric characters of the codex32 string, convert to UPPERCASE and for 48 character strings only, truncate the last character.
 This allows the 128-bit format to fit in a 25x25 QR code.
-256-bit seed 74 character strings fit without truncation in a 29x29 QR code.
+256-bit seed, 74 character strings fit without truncation in a 29x29 QR code.

 Using the example above: